 More broadly, agritech is designed to increase farm productivity and profitability by decreasing yield loss or wastage.
 As the world’s population is projected to reach 8.5 billion by 2030, various agricultural stakeholders, including governments, are taking initiatives to meet the inevitable food demand and, at the same time, achieve agricultural scalability.
 So, it is more important than ever that agritech enthusiasts and all agricultural players start to act now and accelerate the launch of agritech solutions.

-One of the main verticals that could benefit from using crop monitoring platforms is the farmer cooperatives that represent smallholding farmers and serve to provide legitimacy and identity to the farmers.
+One of the main verticals that could benefit from using EOSDA Crop Monitoring platforms is the farmer cooperatives that represent smallholding farmers and serve to provide legitimacy and identity to the farmers.

 Presently, farmer cooperatives face a range of challenges that significantly mitigate the effectiveness of farming activities.
 The most critical problems are lack of analytical data for proper recommendations and decision-making, insufficient experience with digital farming tools, and usage of different agricultural software that may lead to miscommunication and poor management within the cooperatives.
 The unified solution for all coop members with a user-friendly interface, analytical reports, and customer support will be a substantial step to achieving better yields.

 Besides farmer cooperatives, government entities and financial intermediaries, including banks, are the ones who benefit from the agritech software.